Fungal Ear Infection

 - You've bought some treatment from the chemist which hasn't worked.

-How is a fungal ear infection treated?
+How do you treat a fungal ear infection?

 Your doctor may prescribe 5% aluminium acetate ear drops.
 This is also known as Burow's solution.
 It's not an antifungal but is used to calm down inflammation and help remove any muck in your ear.